 Our corporate services are located in Alpharetta, Georgia where we lease approximately 34,000 square feet of office space.
-In addition, we lease approximately 34,000 square feet of office space in Las Vegas, Nevada, 22,000 square feet of office space in Bellevue, Washington, and 12,000 square feet of office space in Santa Barbara, California.
-Internationally, we lease approximately 17,000 square feet of office space in Chennai, India and lease several other smaller office locations throughout Europe and Asia.
+In addition, we lease approximately 34,000 square feet of office space in Las Vegas, Nevada, 12,000 square feet of office space in Bellevue, Washington, 12,000 square feet of office space in Santa Barbara, California, and 6,000 square feet of warehouse space in Roswell, Georgia.
+Internationally, we lease approximately 35,000 square feet of office space in Chennai, India and lease several other smaller office locations throughout Europe and Asia.
 Our major leases contain renewal options for periods of up to 10 years.
 We believe that our current facilities and office space are sufficient to meet our needs and do not anticipate any difficulty securing additional space as needed.